Written Chinese: Layout

+Cover of The Citizen (國民雜志), no. 14, 1944, the title is written horizontally from right to left, while the subtitle is written vertically in columns running from right to left.

 As characters are essentially rectilinear and are not joined with one another, written Chinese does not require a set orientation.
 Chinese texts were traditionally written in columns from top to bottom, which were laid out from right to left.
 Prior to the 20th century, Literary Chinese used little to no punctuation, with the breaks between sentences and phrases determined largely by context and the rhythms implied by patterns of syllables.

 In the 20th century, the layout used in Western scripts—where text is written in rows from left to right, which are laid out from top to bottom—became predominant in mainland China, where it was mandated by the Chinese government in 1955.
 Vertical layouts are still used for aesthetic effect, or when space limitations require it, such as on signage or book spines.
 The government of Taiwan followed suit in 2004 for official documents, but vertical layouts have persisted in some books and newspapers.

 Less frequently, Chinese is written in rows from right to left, usually on signage or banners, though a left to right orientation remains more common.